gour6380/dsnd-pipelines-project/README.md

 ---

+## Dataset

+This project uses a **women’s clothing reviews dataset** consisting of **18,442 customer reviews**.
+The dataset is included directly in this repository and is provided as part of the **Udacity Data Scientist Nanodegree project**.

+**File:** `starter/data/reviews.csv`

+**Format:** CSV file with **9 columns** (8 input features and 1 target variable, `Recommended IND`)

+**How to obtain:** No additional download is required.
+The dataset is available locally after cloning the repository and can be used immediately to run the notebook and pipelines.

+## Notebook

+The primary analysis and model development are contained in a Jupyter Notebook.

+**File:** `starter/starter.ipynb`

+**Description:**
+This notebook walks through the full workflow of the project, including data exploration, feature engineering, construction of machine-learning pipelines, model training, and evaluation using train/test metrics.

+**How to run:**
+After setting up the environment and installing dependencies, open the notebook and run all cells in order.
+The notebook automatically loads the dataset from `starter/data/reviews.csv` and does not require any additional configuration.

 ## Testing

 Automated unit tests are written using **pytest** to ensure that all transformers, pipelines, and evaluation logic work correctly.